Sue Bird starts farewell tour with emotional win in New York - WHIZ News

 Ionescu is definitely a big part of the present and future of the WNBA, and she did all she could to get New York the win, but the Liberty fell short in no small part because of Bird, who finished with 11 points.

-With the game still somewhat in doubt in the final minute, she put it away sinking a 3-pointer that sealed the 81-72 victory for the Storm, She then exited the game for the final time after a timeout.
+With the game still somewhat in doubt in the final minute, Bird put it away sinking a 3-pointer that sealed the 81-72 victory for the Storm.
+She held her follow-through much to the admiration of the crowd, who gave her a standing ovation as she exited the game.

 “Normally I’m not big on scoring, but that 3-pointer at the end, I will remember that forever,” Bird said.
 “This felt pretty much like a fairy tale.
 So I’m gonna take it.”